Abdisamad100/DELANI-STUDIO/READE.md

 ## Demo
 Here is a working live demo :
 ## Mobile support
-The Portfolio is compatible with devices of all sizes and all OS's, and consistent improvements are being made.
+The Delani website is compatible with devices of all sizes and all OS's, and consistent improvements are being made.
 ### Development
 Want to contribute?
 Awesome!
 To fix a bug or enhance an existing module, follow these steps: